alex-f73/The-Martingale-Strategy/README.md

-## How the Martingale System Works 📘
+## How the Martingale Strategy Works 📘

 This simulation models the Martingale betting strategy using European roulette as the game.